To Westport

 Wed 23 May

-For Breakfast in the hotel we chose avocado lime and coriander with poached eggs – not a good mix we decided!
-And the coffee was a tad weak.
-We headed down to look around the Nun’s Abbey, walled gardens and little church, built in memory of owners wife Margaret who died suddenly.
-We found The Misunderstood Heron, a delightful ‘shed’ restaurant on the edge of a lake.
-Lovely colours for painting with rhododendrons growing wild and gorse in full flower as if dipped in egg yoke.
-We had the most delicious smoked mackerel mung bean salad with good sourdough and coffee.
-Beautiful drive through mountainous area along the lake and some narrow roads.
-We returned via Old Head where I’d hoped to have a swim but the tide was out.
 It was a pretty little bay, safe for children.
 We returned to the hotel late in the afternoon and decided on a swim in the pool and sauna.
 Later we met up with Clare in Matt Maloys, a pub famous for its live Irish music.
 The leader of the famous Coda band was playing.
 I had my first Guinness!
 Then back to hotel for a cocktail in the bar, late to bed at about 1.

 Thursday 24 May

 We slept right through to 9am!
 Such comfy beds!
 We dashed down not to miss our breakfast slot and I had a big fry… way too much!
-This morning I asked for a latte instead of weak coffee.
+This morning I asked for a latte instead of weak coffee!

-Today we went down to the keys to meet Neil and Brid in the bookshop Tertulia.
 They remembered Gene and Kieron and we chatted a while and I bought a book for Martha – The Black Sheep of Connemara.
 We walked about looking at galleries etc then went into Westport where we met Clare for lunch at ‘This must be the Place’

 I was still feeling full from breakfast so just shared a Ceaser salad with Margaret.
 We walked about the town for a bit and bought some little gifts for the boys before returning to the hotel to rest.